pni-lab/connattractor/docs/01-paper.md

 :::{figure} figures/task_validity.png
 :name: task-validity
 **Empirical Hopfield-networks reconstruct real task-based brain activity.** <br></br>
-**A** Functional MRI time-frames during pain stimulation from [study 4](tab-samples) (second CHNN projection plot) and self-regulation (third and fourth) locate significantly differently on the CHNN projection than brain states during rest (first projection, permutation test, p<0.001 for all).
+**A** Functional MRI time-frames during pain stimulation from [study 4](tab-samples) (second FCHN projection plot) and self-regulation (third and fourth) locate significantly differently on the FCHN projection than brain states during rest (first projection, permutation test, p<0.001 for all).
 Energies, as defined by the Hopfield model, are also significantly different between rest and the pain conditions (permutation test, p<0.001), with higher energies during pain stimulation.
 Triangles denote participant-level mean activations in the various blocks (corrected for